 There's plenty of craft beer pubs popping in Tokyo at the moment but most don't have the kind of charm that comes with Beer Pub Ishii.
 Situated in the oldtown Tokyo district of Yanesen, you not only have the choice of three different high-quality Japanese craft beers, hearty meals, and a mouthwatering Sunday roast, but it's the perfect place to go for a weekend stroll.

-Shabu Sai is a shabu-shabu restaurant chain where they offer all-you-can-eat shabu shabu at a very reasonable price!
-If you love shabu-shabu, check out this article!
+Shabu Sai is a shabu-shabu restaurant chain where they offer all-you-can-eat shabu-shabu at a very reasonable price!
+If you love shabu-shabu, be sure to check out this restaurant with your family or friends.